scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:45
 dashboard.
 2:46
-Let's now go to our monitoring project,
+Let’s now go to our monitoring project,
 2:52
-and confirm that there aren't any compute instances 2:54 running in it.
+and confirm that there aren’t any compute instances 2:54 running in it.
 2:55
 2:59
-We also don't have the out-of-the-box compute
+We also don’t have the out-of-the-box compute
 3:01
-dashboards because we don't have any resources running in this 3:03 project.
+dashboards because we don’t have any resources running in this 3:03 project.
 3:04
-Let's now add our staging project
+Let’s now add our staging project
 3:06
 to be monitored by this metrics scope.
 3:10